 On this page:

-Families must meet criteria for ACCS (child wellbeing).
+Families must meet criteria to get the subsidy.
 The parent or carer must:

-- be eligible for Child Care Subsidy (CCS), and
+- be eligible for Child Care Subsidy (CCS)

-- care for a child who is considered at risk of abuse or neglect.
+- care for a child who is at risk of serious abuse or neglect.

 - serious physical, emotional or psychological abuse